Clean and Lubricate Brake Calipers (Non-Performance Brakes)

 -

-onto the rear LH carrier, and then install the bolts (x2) that attach the
+rear LH carrier, and then install the bolts (x2) that attach the caliper to the

 - On the vehicle touchscreen, touch and hold Park to disable EPB Service Mode.